Venice Has Islands?

 - Watch some lace being made – their youngest lace maker is in her 70’s so it may not be around much longer.
 There’s an official museum.

 - Wander the streets – it’s mostly residential, and unlike Venice there are more houses with front doors in contrast to apartments with communal entrances so you get more of a feel for how the locals live.

 - Check out the leaning campanile (tower) of the San Martino church – how is it still upright?

 - Al Gatto Nero restaurant is a favourite with chef Jamie Oliver and famed for it’s seafood.
 Make sure you book though!

-Murano – The Other Island
+Murano – The Island Of Glass

 In 1291 a wave of paranoia struck the Venetians and thoughts of fires on their ‘no-where to run’ island evoked them to evacuate all the glass making businesses over to the island of Murano – a less populated spot with orchards and vegetable gardens.
 Ever since, they have been noted for this skill and tradition.
 Unlike Burano, with its uniform rows of plain (albeit colourful) fronted houses, Murano has a few palaces and a landscape more like Venice itself.